SyedFardainHussain/SCT_ML_1/README.md

 # House Price Prediction using Linear Regression

 This machine learning project predicts real estate prices based on key housing characteristics.
-It has been developed and submitted as part of my internship application requirements.

 ##  Project Overview
 The goal of this project is to build a predictive model that estimates housing market values.
 It utilizes a **Linear Regression** algorithm to analyze the mathematical relationship between the input features and the final house price.